 The "after" result is an indication of how well the reorganizer is performing.
-If the degree of fragmentation is not close to the characteristics of an unfragmented file system, then the extent reorganizer is not functioning properly.
+The degree of fragmentation should be close to the characteristics of an unfragmented file system.
 The file system may be a candidate for expansion.
 (Full file systems tend to fragment and are difficult to defragment.)
 It is also possible that the reorganization is not being performed at a time during which the file system in question is relatively idle.